Waverly Hills, 9-0-2-1-D'oh: Cultural references

 The episode title is based on the Fox series Beverly Hills, 90210.

 When stating that she would love to attend elementary school in Waverly Hills, even only for a week, Lisa says that tis better to have learned and lost than never to have learned at all", which is inspired by the famous quote from In Memoriam A.H.H. by Alfred, Lord Tennyson, tis better to have loved and lost than never to have loved at all".

 In the first scene, the company "ScienceWater" is a parody of VitaminWater.

 A reworded version of Weezer's "Beverly Hills" plays during a montage of Waverly Hills and the end credits.
 Alaska Nebraska is a parody of Hannah Montana, but the character's mannerisms are similar to those of Elliot Page's role in Juno.
 The city inspector is based on Anton Chigurh from the 2007 film No Country for Old Men.
 In his apartment Homer is shown to have two consoles, Wii and the Xbox 360 on which Homer plays Halo.
 There is also a painting which looks similar to the canvas Composition with Red, Yellow, and Blue by Piet Mondrian.

 A scene from the episode, in which Ralph "teaches" the class after Miss Hoover is granted tenure, is featured in the documentary Waiting for "Superman".

 When Chief Wiggum "arrests" Bart for the second time, when Bart failed to show up for Ralph's birthday party, he cites a parody of the Miranda rights: "You have the right to be delighted.
 If you do not have a gift, one will be provided for you."

-Lisa states "L'école, c'est moi" (I am the school, based on the quote "L'état, c'est moi" (I am the state) by King Louis XIV of France).
+Lisa states "L'école, c'est moi" (I am the school, based on the quote "L'état, c'est moi" [I am the state] supposedly spoken by King Louis XIV).

 Milhouse and Homer sing "Stand by Me".